gnosis/dex-research/dFusion/dFusion.rst

 If more than one solution is submitted within a certain amount of time after the batch closes, the one that generates the largest "trader utility" (detailed explanation below, for now think "trading volume") is selected and executed.
 For this, the party whose solution proposal was selected must post sufficient information on-chain, so that other participants can quickly validate.

-Anyone can point out incorrect solutions on-chain within the so called *finalization* period .
+Anyone can point out incorrect solutions on-chain within the so called *finalization* period.
-Within this finalization period, callouts are facilitated via so called fraud proofs.
+Within this finalization period, callouts are facilitated via _fraud proofs_.
-For any non-satisfied constraints of a solution (specified in detail below), a specific fraud proof can be generated and the fraud can be validated onchain.
+For any non-satisfied constraints of a solution (specified in detail below), a specific fraud proof can be generated and the fraud can be validated on-chain.

 Due to the nature of fraud proofs, the system sets a crypto-economic incentive to only post valid solutions.

 State stored in the smart contract
 ==================================

-For each account, ERC20 token balances are represted in a Merkle tree constructed by the sha-hash operation.
+For each account, ERC20 token balances are represented in a Merkle tree constructed by the sha-hash operation.
-This "compressed" representation of all account balances by the Merkle root - called the balance-state-hash - is collision resistant and can thus be used to uniquely commit to the complete "uncompressed" state containing all balances explicitly.
+This succinct representation of all account balances by the Merkle root, called the balance-state-hash, is collision resistant and can thus be used to uniquely commit to the complete "uncompressed" state containing all balances explicitly.
-The "uncompressed" state will be stored off-chain and all state transitions will be announced via smart contract events.
+The actual state will be stored off-chain and all state transitions will be announced via smart contract events.
 Thus, the full state will be fully reproducible for any participant by replaying all blocks since the creation of the smart contract.
-The following diagram shows how the "compressed" balance-state-hash is constructed:
+The following diagram shows how the succinct balance-state-hash is constructed:

 .. image:: balance-state-hash.png

 To allow **K** to be small, a bi-map of an accounts public key (on-chain address) to its **accountId** will be stored in the anchor contract as well.
-The account index can be used to locate a users token balances in the Merkle-tree representing the state.
+The account index can be used to locate a users token balances in the Merkle tree representing the state.

 Furthermore, we store a bi-map of token address to its index **0 <= t <= T**, for each token that can be traded on the exchange.
 When specifying tokens inside orders, deposits and withdrawel requests, we use the token's index **0 <= t <= T** instead of the full address.